Azure/azure-functions-sql-extension/README.md

 ## Telemetry

 This extension collects usage data in order to help us improve your experience.
 The data is anonymous and doesn't include any personal information.
 You can opt-out of telemetry by setting the `AZUREFUNCTIONS_SQLBINDINGS_TELEMETRY_OPTOUT` environment variable or the `AzureFunctionsSqlBindingsTelemetryOptOut` app setting (in your `*.settings.json` file) to '1', 'true' or 'yes';

+## Troubleshooting

+For troubleshooting SQL Client issues, You can enable verbose logging by setting the `AzureFunctions_SqlBindings_VerboseLogging` app setting (in your `*.settings.json` file) to '1', 'true' or 'yes';

 ## Privacy Statement